 During the development of the Requirements Document, either party may make changes.
 When all parties agree, the Requirements Document is complete.
 It is then signed off by both the client and the project team.

 Any further changes are expensive.
 They are expensive in the literal sense that work effort will almost certainly have been wasted.
 They are also expensive in the emotional sense.
-If you want people to be proud of the work they do, don’t tell them that you don’t need it or you’ve changed your mind once they’ve started.
+When people are proud of the work they do, it’s upsetting to hear that you don’t need that work or you’ve changed your mind once they’ve started.

 There is a second, optional, document that may follow the Requirements Document: the Implementation Plan.
 In our experience, it’s a helpful document, but not as important as the Requirements Document.
 It also tends to be an internal document: the client is often not interested in how it is done, only when it will be done.
 The Implementation Plan may be little more than a list of actions and owners; for larger projects, a more formal project plan may be needed.

 Once the Requirements Document is complete, it is easy to turn it into a pre-delivery checklist.
 For example, the requirement might be that the server will accept mail for only the following domains:

 Checklist: [ ] Server accepts mail for example.com [ ] Server accepts mail for example.co.uk [ ] Server rejects mail for example.net [ ] Server rejects mail for tiger-computing.co.uk